Hector Barbossa: In between films

+On Stranger Tides

-In On Stranger Tides, set over a decade and seven years after the third film, it is revealed that Barbossa had lost the Black Pearl to Edward "Blackbeard" Teach, who attacked the ship without warning and used his magical sword to turn the ship against his crew.
-Barbossa lost his right leg in the attack, and vowed to avenge the Pearl by killing Blackbeard.
-He joined the Royal Navy as a privateer to attain a new ship and safety from prosecution.
-He excelled so much at his new station that King George II personally tasked him with finding the Fountain of Youth.
-Barbossa forces Joshamee Gibbs, now in possession of the map, into assisting him on his quest.
-When they arrive at White Cap Bay, their ship is sunk by mermaids.
+In On Stranger Tides, set over a decade and seven years after the third film At World's End, it is revealed that Hector Barbossa had become a privateer in service to King George II.
+However, having yet to reveal the details on losing the Black Pearl and his right leg, Barbossa does not reveal his true agenda for revenge against Blackbeard as a goal since the very night it happened.
+When first asked by Jack Sparrow, Barbossa only stated that the Black Pearl was lost and sunk.
+Barbossa excelled so much at his new station that King George personally tasked him with finding the Fountain of Youth, as captain of HMS Providence.
+By this point, Barbossa gained much information and learned at least the basics on Blackbeard.
+Barbossa knows the name of Blackbeard's ship Queen Anne's Revenge, his obsession to find the Fountain of Youth, and even the importance of Blackbeard's Sword of Triton.
+Barbossa specifically knew Blackbeard's sword had the power to rule the winds of the ocean, as well as everything associated with the wind, including the ships at sea, their rigging, sails, etc. and that its powers were diminished away from the ship.
+To replace his missing right leg, Barbossa also started wearing a wooden peg leg with a hidden rum supply.
+After Jack Sparrow's capture and escape from King George, Barbossa forces Joshamee Gibbs, now in possession of the map, into assisting him on his quest.
+When they arrive at White Cap Bay, the Providence is attacked by mermaids.
 Making their way through the jungle, Barbossa reaches the ship of Ponce de Leon in search for the two chalices required for the ritual, where he meets Jack Sparrow.
 The two decide to team up to retrieve the missing chalices from the Spanish camp, where they get captured, and later escape with the chalices.
-Reaching the Fountain, Barbossa engages Blackbeard in a duel, eventually mortally wounding him with his poisoned blade.
-He claims Blackbeard's ship, crew, and sword as payment for his lost leg and returns to a life of piracy.
+Before retrieving the chalices, Barbossa reveals to Sparrow his true agenda: revenge against Blackbeard for the attack on the Black Pearl, which Barbossa truly believes to be sunk.
+Reaching the Fountain, Barbossa uses a sword poisoned using the innards of "poisonous toads and engages Blackbeard in a duel, eventually mortally wounding him.
+Hector Barbossa claims Blackbeard's ship, crew, and sword as payment for his lost leg and returns to a life of piracy.
+The crew look on in wonder as Barbossa used Blackbeard's sword to unfurl the sails and fill them with wind, causing the Queen Anne's Revenge to sail forward at full speed and ordered to make way for Tortuga.